timonburkard/git-issue/README.md

 ### 2.2) How To

-Lets image this is the structure of your git repo, for which you want to add issue tracking:
+Lets imagine this is the structure of your git repo, for which you want to add issue tracking:

 ```
 .git/